 It’s Time To Change Our Health Glasses

 In order not to go down the one-way street of chronic illness and disease it is not good enough to only change your route but you actually need a whole new map.
+It is time to change our health glasses and look from a different perspective.

 Looking at the standard default statistics here in the United States, 88% of us and our children are on the route that will ultimately lead to chronic diseases like diabetes, heart disease, obesity, cancer, and Alzheimer’s dementia.